-Below are recommendations on how policy-makers can operationalise these principles.
+This chapter provides recommendations on how policy-makers can operationalise these principles.
 This guidance is for policymakers, sustainability professionals, environmental advocates and grassroots organizers seeking to reduce methane while striving for zero waste and environmental justice.
 As such, these principles need to be processed and applied into the design, development and implementation of environmental and waste policy at all scales.